altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~Martha was walking on top of a cliff face.~
 ~The wind in her face and the sun on her back.~
-~In front of her was a long cylindrical spacecraft.~ ~It jutting out from the crash site at the side of the cliff below her.~ ~It was covered with hexagonal glass windows.~
+~In front of her was a long cylindrical spacecraft.~ ~It jutted out from the crash site at the side of the cliff below her.~ ~It was covered with hexagonal glass windows.~
 ~The entire shape bubbled out in strange directions - not aerodynamic at all.~ *She made her decent, until landing on the top of the ship.*